erichVK5/frequency-offset-attenuator/README.md

 This repository contains the design files and gerbers for the frequency offset attenuator published in AR magazine in March/April 2022.

+The layout file VK5HSE-fox-attenuator-v1-2.lht can be opened and modified in the open source PCB layout editor pcb-rnd ( http://www.repo.hu/projects/pcb-rnd )

+The gerbers have been exported using a fairly common naming convention compatible with seeed studio and other PCB fabricators.

 ![final assembly step](images/final-assembly-step.JPG)

 ![assembled board](images/completed-assembly.JPG)